JekaGrib/lola/README.md

 All database wrong answers (multiple,emty) are tested at Tag and Picture modules.
 In other modules only success and some local errors are tested.

 For E2E tests with database you can use folder "scripts".
-Also you can use SQL scripts from folder "testMigrations" and put them to "migrations"(program will execute them automatically at startup).
+Also you can use SQL [migration](#2-migrations) scripts from folder "testMigrations" and put them to folder "migrations" (program will execute them automatically at startup).